olSheezy/PageStroller/README.md

 ### Dark/Light Mode

-Click the 🌙 button in the top-left corner to switch to dark mode.
+Click the 🌙 button in the bottom-right corner to switch to dark mode.
 Click ☀️ to switch back to light mode.
 Your preference is saved automatically.

 ## Keyboard Shortcuts